By Cami Sauder

 You’re not in Kansas anymore, Dorothy, when you step foot on the grounds of the YMCA!
 I’ve seen elk, bear, deer, stellar’s jays, hummingbirds and more.
 The first time I was there, staying in the Hummingbird cabin, a bear decided to go under it, which was amazing.

 The deer, however, are in abundance and seem fearless, and the elk are always nearby.
-In fact, I caught two of them sparring when I was out for my morning photo opps as you can see in the video above.
-I stood behind a tree just to be safe! 😃
+In fact, I caught two of them sparring when I was out for my morning photo opp.
+I stood behind a tree just to be safe! ????

 For those not-so-wild furry family members, who are actually welcome in the cabins, they’ve created an area with great amenities for dogs and humans named Murphy’s Mountain Dog Park.